Sezzary/SilentMath/README.md

 - Input handling
 - Savegame hanling
 - Various utils pulled from other projects
-- Renderer (learning OpenGL, and *maybe* Vulkan, who knows if anything will come of it)
+- Renderer (learning OpenGL and *maybe* Vulkan, who knows if anything will come of it)
 - Window handling
 - Configuration handling
 - Timestep handling